 “I sacrifice so much for you, Kook,” Taehyung put on his best Saint face.
 “Having sex for the two us, I mean.”

 “You have sex enough for the entire campus, Tae.”
 Hoseok offered.
 Jungkook's grin became wider as Taehyung tried to look offended.
 “Is that the journal that was on the table?”
-Hoseok asked after noticing what lied before Jungkook prying hands.
+Hoseok asked after noticing what lay before Jungkook prying hands.

 “Maybe.”
 Taehyung began sipping at his straw, playing innocent.